 Discipline Description Credit Hours Courses COMMUNICATION To develop students' effective use of the English language and quantitative and other symbolic systems essential to their success in school and in the world.
 Students should be able to read and listen critically and to write and speak with thoughtfulness, clarity, coherence, and persuasiveness.
-3 ENG 101,or 102,or 115 or 125 or SPE 101 SOCIAL SCIENCE To develop students' understanding of themselves and the world around them through study of content and the processes used by historians and social and behavioral scientists to discover, describe, explain, and predict human behavior and social systems.
+3 ENG 101, 102, 115, 125 or SPE 101 SOCIAL SCIENCE To develop students' understanding of themselves and the world around them through study of content and the processes used by historians and social and behavioral scientists to discover, describe, explain, and predict human behavior and social systems.
 Students must understand the diversities and complexities of the cultural and social world, past and present, and come to an informed sense of self and others.
-3 HIS 101, 102, 115 POL 101, 102 MATHEMATICS To develop students' understanding of fundamental mathematical concepts and their applications.
-Students should develop a level of quantitative literacy that would enable them to 3 MAT 098 or higher make decisions and solve problems and which could serve as a basis for continued learning.
-HUMANITIES To develop students' understanding of the ways in which humans have addressed their condition through imaginative work in the humanities and arts; to deepen their understanding of how that imaginative process is informed and limited by social, cultural, linguistic, and historical circumstances; and to appreciate the world of the creative imagination as a form of knowledge.
-3 Any ART Any LIT Any MUS Any PHL Any THE Any Foreign Language course NATURAL SCIENCE To develop students' understanding of the principles and laboratory procedures of life and physical sciences and to cultivate their abilities to apply the empirical methods of scientific inquiry.
-Students should understand how scientific discovery changes theoretical views of the world, informs our imaginations, and shapes human history.
-Students should also understand that science is shaped by historical and social contexts.
-3 Any BIO Any CHM Any PHY ELECTIVE 3 Any ANT Any ART BAS 103 Any BIO CPT 103, 115 Any CHM Any ECO EDU 220 Any ENG Any ENG Any GEO Any HIS Any LIT Any MAT Any MUS Any PHE Any PHL Any PHL Any PHL Any PHL Any PPL Any SOC Any SPE Any THE
+3 HIS 101, 102, 115, 270 POL 101, 102 MATHEMATICS To develop students' understanding of fundamental mathematical concepts and their applications.
+Students should develop a level of quantitative literacy that would enable them to make decisions and solve problems and which could serve as a basis for continued learning.
+3 MAT 098 or higher ELECTIVE 3 Any ANT Any ART BAS 103 Any BIO CPT 103, 115 Any CHM Any ECO EDU 220 Any ENG Any Foreign Language Any GEO Any HIS Any LIT Any MAT Any MUS Any PHE Any PHL Any PHL Any PHY Any POL Any SOC Any SPE Any THE